Skip to main content

 • Do you have a practice-related question, but have limited experience in research?

-• Are you interested in patient oriented research, but want some guidance?
+• Are you interested in patient oriented research, but would like some guidance?

 • Are you enthusiastic about applying evidence to improve clinical practice, but are not sure where to start?